Use this in Arrangement Calculator

 A floristry apprenticeship lets you earn while you learn, working in a real florist business for a minimum of 30 hours per week with time allowed for study.

-Level 2 Florist (Intermediate Apprenticeship) takes approximately 12-21 months plus a three-month end-point assessment.
+Level 2 Florist (Intermediate Apprenticeship) takes roughly 12-21 months plus a three-month end-point assessment.
 Level 3 Senior Florist (Advanced Apprenticeship) takes around two years.

 Pay

-The current apprentice minimum wage is £7.55 per hour, rising to £8.00 per hour from April 2026.
+The current apprentice minimum wage is £8.00 per hour.
 This rate applies to apprentices under 19 or any apprentice in their first year.
 After the first 12 months, apprentices aged 19 and over must be paid at least the National Minimum Wage for their age group.

 Funding